ppy/osu-wiki/wiki/Interface/en.md

 Access this screen by clicking your profile at the top left of the main menu.
 You cannot access the Chat Consoles while viewing the user option screen.
 You can select any item by pressing the corresponding number on the option:

-1. `View Profile`: Opens up your profile page in your preferred web browser
+1. `View Profile`: Opens up your profile page in your default web browser.
-2. `Sign Out`: Sign out your account (after signing out, the [Options](/wiki/Options) sidebar will prompt you to sign in)
+2. `Sign Out`: Sign out of your account (after signing out, the [Options](/wiki/Options) sidebar will prompt you to sign in).
-3. `Change Avatar`: Open up the edit avatar page in your preferred web browser
+3. `Change Avatar`: Open up the edit avatar page in your default web browser.
 4. `Close`: Close this dialog

 ## Play Menu